MicrosoftDocs/azure-devops-yaml-schema/task-reference/iisweb-app-deployment-v1.md

 **`TestCertificate`** - **Test Certificate**<br>
 `boolean`.
 Optional.
 Use when `WinRMProtocol = Https`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select the option to skip validating the authenticity of the machine's certificate by a trusted certification authority.
-The parameter is required for the WinRM HTTPS protocol.
+Selects the option to skip validating the authenticity of the machine's certificate by a trusted certification authority.
+The parameter is required for the WinRM `HTTPS` protocol.
 <!-- :::editable-content-end::: -->
 <br>